 There should be multiple sources of data gathered.
 These might include, but are not limited to:

-- observations and interviews including interactions within the classroom and the perspective of ākonga; parents, whānau/parents - · functional assessments of behaviour or academic behaviour - curriculum-based assessment.
+- observations and interviews including interactions within the classroom and the perspective of the learner/ākonga and /parents/whānau - functional assessments of behaviour or academic behaviour - curriculum-based assessment.

 3. Analysis